HakimHC/HakimHC/README.md

 # Hi there, I'm Hakim 👋
 I'm a student at 42Madrid learning C and C++, and I'm also a Cloud Engineer on Azure.
-I mainly know Python and have minor knowledge in web development.
+I mainly know Python, C, C++ and have minor knowledge in web development.

 ## 🔭 Currently working on: